 Click Start > Settings > Update & security > Recovery.
 Here, you should see various options.
 Each performs a different type of recovery.

 Click Get started here for two choices – Keep my files or Remove everything.
 The latter is what you want if you're getting rid of your computer and wish to factory reset it first.

-Windows 10 refresh: Keep my files
+Windows 10 'refresh': Keep my files

 Important: while this method won't remove your files, it can remove your installed apps or programs.
 This means you'll need to have the product codes ready to re-enter when you re-install them.
 This is particularly important for paid-for software such as Microsoft Office or your security software.
 If you don't have your installation discs to hand, find and note down your unique software licence codes for when you reinstall apps.

-(Alternative) Windows 10: Remove everything
+Factory reset Windows 10: Remove everything

 Remove everything wipes your PC with a fresh installation of Windows 10.
 It should speed your PC up, but you’ll have to restore your files and apps afterwards.
 This means copying files back over from a hard drive, and in the case of apps or programs, reinstalling them all over again.